ByAlex96/pawts-vet-app/README.md

-# 🐾 PAWTS — Veterinary Clinic App
+x# 🐾 PAWTS — Veterinary Clinic App

 Native Android app built with **Flutter** for full management of a veterinary clinic.